GBratsos/Zurb-Foundation-SASS/README.md

 ## Directions
 * cd into the directory.
 * Run `bower install` to install Zurb Foundation.
-* Run `gulp watch` to watch and compile the SASS files.
+* Run `compass watch` to watch and compile the SASS files.

 ## Updating
 * Run `bower update` to update Zurb Foundation.

 ## File Tree Explaination